rossprogram/rossprogram.github.io/arrival/usa/index.md

 than an hour before their flights.  <br>
 It is possible to stay overnight in the dorm on Friday night, but everyone needs to be away by early Saturday morning, August 3.

+# Ross Documents
+Several documents will be posted here by early May.
+These will include a request for your itinerary (full arrival and departure plans); general statements of Ross Program Policies and standard Rules of Behavior; a Participation Agreement to print, sign and return; a request for your health history and your health insurance details; etc.